 Your primary responsibility is to help students understand the purpose of an academic honor society and to facilitate the success of the chapter on your campus.

-- One of the ﬁrst things you will want to do is to read the Constitution of National Alpha Lambda Delta.
+One of the ﬁrst things you will want to do is to read the Bylaws of National Alpha Lambda Delta.
 This document will familiarize you with various requirements and expectations regarding membership and chapter activities.

 There are other handbook guides you will find useful – take some time to look through them, and please contact us if we can provide assistance in any way.